Everest Base Camp Trek

 Unique Adventure Tip: “Just because you see other people wear particular clothing items a certain way doesn’t make it okay for you to do the same.
 Foreigners trampling over local etiquette and making it “okay” by sheer numbers does not make it acceptable or friendly.”

 On trek, your leader and staff receive a decent wage for Nepal and are paid on completion of the trip.
-We don’t include tipping in the cost of the trip because if we did and paid it on your behalf, the crew would not regard it as an expression of your satisfaction.
+We don’t include tipping in the Everest base camp trek cost because if we did and paid it on your behalf, the crew would not regard it as an expression of your satisfaction.
 A tipping guideline is provided in your pre-departure kit as mentioned above.

-You can choose to exchange your currency in Thamel or at your hotel where you’re accommodated at.
-The Nepalese Rupee is different to the Indian Rupee, and the Government of Nepal has banned the import, export and use of 500 and 1000 Indian Rupees notes in Nepal.
+You can choose to exchange your currency in Thamel or at your hotel where you’re accommodated.
+The Nepalese Rupee is different from the Indian Rupee, and the Government of Nepal has banned the import, export, and use of 500 and 1000 Indian Rupee notes in Nepal.
 It is important to note that it is difficult to convert your NPR back to foreign currency, and you will not be able to exchange NPR once back in your own country.

-With so many trekking companies around, how do I know which is the best one for me?
+23. With so many trekking companies around, how do I know the best one?

 Some factors to consider when booking with an adventure company include:

-• Do the company’s values, such as its sustainable travel practices and porter welfare, align with mine?
+• Do the company’s values, such as sustainable travel practices and porter welfare, align with mine?

 • What are their trek inclusions?
 Are meals provided?
 Do I have the use of a down sleeping bag?